devtron-labs/devtron/docs/setup/install/install-devtron-with-cicd.md

 If you are using EKS version 1.23 or above, you must install [aws-ebs-csi-driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html).

-Run the following command to install aws ebs csi driver using Helm:
+Run the following command to install AWS EBS CSI driver using Helm:

 ```bash
 helm repo add aws-ebs-csi-driver \